Not an Addict

 "Not an Addict" is a song by Belgian rock band K's Choice from their second studio album, Paradise in Me (1996).
-It was written by the band's core members—siblings Gert and Sam (then known as Sarah) Bettens—produced by Jean Blaute, and recorded at Jet Studios in Brussels.
+It was written by the band's core members—siblings Gert and Sam (then known as Sarah) Bettens—produced by Jean Blaute, and recorded at Jet Studios in Brussels, Belgium.

-The song was first released as a single in Belgium in July 1995 and was issued in other territories between late 1995 and mid-1997.
+Double T Music released "Not an Addict" as a single in Belgium in July 1995, and it was issued in other territories between late 1995 and mid-1997.
 It became the band's most successful hit, reaching the top 40 in several countries, peaking at number eight in the Flanders region of Belgium, and climbing to number five on the US Billboard Modern Rock Tracks chart.
 The song won a ZAMU Award for Best Single in 1995.

 Background and meaning

 The song's content originates from Sam Bettens' previous experiences with drugs and his views on substance dependence.
 He explained in an interview that he was addicted to cigarettes and experimented with acid and mushrooms but never tried any hard drugs, fearing that it would make him lose touch with his self-control.
 Bettens went on to explain that the song is not pro-drug and expressed his worry about fans of the song trying drugs because of the subject matter.
 However, he also revealed that the track is not anti-drug, saying, "At home, there's a lot of debate about legalizing soft drugs, like pot, to separate them from the criminality that sometimes surrounds hard drugs.
 The issue isn't black and white, and neither is the song".